Breast Reduction Surgery in Birmingham

 Postoperative Follow Up

 After discharge you will be provided with written information to explain the postoperative course.
-An appointment will be made to see my Cosmetic Nurse one week after your operation.
+An appointment will be made to see my Breast Reduction Nurse in Birmingham, one week after your operation.
 She will remove your dressings and inspect your wounds, which may or may not have healed at this time.
 If they have, you will be given advice on wound care, bathing and exercise advice.
 If they have not quite healed by this one week visit, she will reapply the dressings and arrange to see you again the following week.
 Once your wounds have healed you will be given an appointment to see me six weeks after your operation.
 At this appointment I will check on the early outcome of surgery; if all is settling satisfactorily I shall arrange to see you for a final visit six months later.

 Will a breast reduction operation cause breast cancer?